 Website load speeds are one of the important factors in SEO, and slow load speeds can negatively affect your ranking.
 It’s important to understand the best ways to use images in your content and how different file types can affect it.

-We cover how images can affect SEO, and much more, in our blog, 8 Expert Tips For Image Content Use in 2022.
+We cover how images can affect SEO, and much more, in our blog, 8 Expert Tips For Image Content Use.

 The Main Difference Between JPG and PNG Files